 When to Use Sliding Log Over Token Bucket

 Selecting a rate-limiting algorithm requires balancing mathematical precision against infrastructure constraints.
-For platform teams and backend engineers, the decision between a sliding log and a token bucket hinges on whether exact request accounting or burst-tolerant throughput is the primary architectural driver.
+This decision guide sits under the Sliding Log Counters parent topic and answers one question: whether exact request accounting or burst-tolerant throughput is the primary architectural driver for your endpoint.

 Architectural Decision Matrix: Precision vs. Throughput